runtimeverification/k/pending-documentation.md

 ```

 Sometimes you wish to declare a production hybrid with respect to a predicate
-other than isKResult.
+other than `isKResult`.
 You can do this by specifying a sort as the body of the
 `hybrid` attribute, e.g.:

 ```k